emmirose/emmirose/README.md

 - 💻 Currently looking for a job as a Back-End Developper Junior
 - 🥐 French native, fluent in <strong>English </strong>!

-- 🌱 I keep learning Ruby and Node.js!
+- 🌱 I keep learning Ruby and JS!
 - 📫 How to reach me : emmarosso.pro@gmail.com